liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files/06-editing-images.markdown

 repository, or in the item selector in blogs and web content articles.
 If you edit and save the image in the Documents and Media repository, the file version is incremented a minor version (e.g., from version 1.0 to version 1.1).
-You can view the image's version history (and previous versions) by selecting the image, clicking its *Info* button (![**i**](../../../../images/icon-information.png)), and then selecting *Versions* from the menu currently set to *Details*.
+You can view the image's version history (and previous versions) by clicking the image, clicking its *Info* button (![**i**](../../../../images/icon-information.png)), and then selecting *Versions* from the menu currently set to *Details*.
 In contrast, if you edit and save an image via an item selector, a copy of the